farzadkhani/code_challenge_custom_djangorestframework_ModelViewSet/README.md

-# Code Challenge/custom drf and ModelViewSet
+# Code Challenge/DRF-custom User and ModelViewSet
 this project is code changllenge for create custom User model and customize permision_class and serializer_class in ModelViewSet by drf i use jwt for autentication.